cpsievert/cpsievert.github.com/_posts/2013-05-15-yu-darvishs-deception-factor.md

 ![center](/figs/2013-05-15-yu-darvishs-deception-factor/release.png)

 As you can see, Darvish has quite different release points according to pitch type.
-For example, he tends to throw a bit more side-arm for his slider compared to his four-seam fastball.
+For example, his slider tends to be more 'side-arm' compared to his four-seam fastball.
 Now, whether that difference is distinguishable to the human-eye is another question...

 Lastly, just for fun, let's take an interactive look at Darvish's pitches to Pujols.
 If your browser has [WebGL enabled](http://get.webgl.org/), go ahead and play with the object below!